M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 Integrated circuits (commonly known as chips) are crucial for modern devices like smartphones, laptops, household appliances, cars, and the list goes on.
 They perform critical functions like computation, memory storage and communication.
 When chips are created they start off as logical designs, which are translated into netlists specifying how gates must connect.
 The final and most delicate step is physically arranging these connections on a silicon base.

 This physical wiring process is challenging.
 Efficient layouts with short wires yield faster, cheaper circuits, while poor arrangements with long or intersecting wires degrade performance and inflate costs.
-To simplify the problem, we assume gates are already placed on a grid. **Our task is to find optimally routing wires between them**, adhering to strict constraints:
+To simplify the problem, we assume gates are already placed on a grid. **Our task is to optimally connect these gates with wires**, adhering to these four constraints:

-- Wires follow grid lines and cannot share linesegments (collisions).
+1. Wires follow grid lines and cannot be placed diagonally.

+2. Different wires cannot share line segments (which would cause a collisions).

-- Wires are continuous.
+3. Wires are continuous.

-- Wires can not pass through gates which are not their own.
+4. Wires can not pass through gates which are not their own.

 A chip is functional if and only if all gates are connected correctly and no constraints are violated.
 The cost function of a chip is the following:

-$$ C = n + 300 × k $$
+$$C = n + 300 \times k$$

-Where $n$ represents the total length of all wires, and $k$ is the number of short circuits caused by wire crossings in the chip.
+Where $n$ represents the total length of all wires, and $k$ is the number of short circuits caused by different wires intersecting in the chip.

 ### Example: